Maureen Starkey Tigrett: Marriage

 After finding out that she was pregnant in late January 1965, 18-year-old Maureen married Starr at the Caxton Hall registry office in London on 11 February 1965.

 Because of the pregnancy, the Beatles' manager Brian Epstein arranged the wedding very quickly, hoping it would be private, with John Lennon telling her there should be no tears, or she 'wouldn't be one of the gang'.
 McCartney was in Tunisia at the time and could not attend.
 After the wedding, George Harrison (who had arrived on a bicycle) jokingly said "Two down, two to go", meaning that the only two Beatles who were not married were Harrison and McCartney.
 The Starrs had a brief honeymoon for three days at the holiday home of Epstein's lawyer, David Jacobs, in Prince's Crescent, Hove, but gave an interview in the back garden on their wedding day, as they were being besieged by numerous reporters, with 100 photographers.
 Starr then had to depart for the Bahamas for the filming of Help!, on 22 February.
 She made it clear from the start that she would not give interviews, as a Beatles spokesperson explained: "She doesn't want to get mixed up in publicity, and Ringo doesn't want her to, either."

-The Starrs were living at 34 Montagu Square, Marylebone, when Epstein's accountant suggested that the group members should move to houses near his, in Esher.
+The Starkeys were living at 34 Montagu Square, Marylebone, when Epstein's accountant suggested that the group members should move to houses near his, in Esher.
 Lennon bought a house called Kenwood in St George's Hill, Weybridge, Harrison bought Kinfauns on a nearby estate in Esher, and on 24 July 1965, the Starrs bought Sunny Heights, on South Road, St George's Hill, for £30,000.
 Ken Partridge was asked to redesign the interior of the six-bedroom house, incorporating a private pub above the garage, called The Flying Cow, which had a mirrored bar, pool table, jukebox, and a portrait of Lennon and McCartney on the wall.
 A TV was usually turned on in every room, and a go-kart track was laid in the grounds.
-Although Cox cooked for the family, the Starrs had a nanny who lived in the house, and a cleaning woman who visited every day.
+Although Cox cooked for the family, the Starkeys had a nanny who lived in the house, and a cleaning woman who visited every day.